Ron Brown (Scottish politician): KGB links

 Brown met with KGB agent Oleg Gordievsky during the Cold War, the first meeting being in Annie's Bar at the House of Commons.
-Gordievsky confirmed the meeting but stated Brown hadn't been paid and the meetings were not at a high level.
+Gordievsky confirmed the meeting but stated that Brown had not been paid and the meetings were not at a high level.
 However, Brown said that the meetings were not secret and that he believed Gordievsky was a journalist.

 Court trial

-In 1989 Brown was tried on charges of theft (including jewellery and to pairs of women's underwear) plus criminal damage of £778 worth of property to his mistress.
+In 1989 Brown was tried on charges of theft (including jewellery and two pairs of women's underwear) plus criminal damage of £778 worth of property to his mistress.
 It was alleged that the damage was done to the home of his mistress Nonna Longden.
 He was found guilty of criminal damage and fined £1000 but found not guilty on the theft charge.
 He was also ordered to pay £2500 in prosecution costs and £628 in compensation.

 Later life

 After leaving the House of Commons he remained active in public life, acting as president of the Edinburgh Trade Union Council.

 Brown stood as a candidate for the Scottish Socialist Party in the inaugural election for the Scottish Parliament in 1999, but was not elected.
 He stayed with the SSP after the split with Tommy Sheridan and his breakaway Solidarity group.

 Brown's wife May Smart, whom he married in 1963, died in 1995 and he himself died after a long illness caused by liver failure.
 He was survived by his two sons.
 A statement released by his family said: "He will be greatly missed not only by family and friends but by the many socialists and ordinary people whose lives he touched."